yopaseopor/osmutils/README.md

 +Windsurf made a python script to parser osmlabs imagery.xml.
 During 15 minutes it tries itself to parser the WMS layers.
 Finally it gets the data (not included in the app).
 +Other day Windsurf and SWE makes the same with TMS layers.
++-Fixing layer buttons up and down and opacity results the removal of up and down button and the creation of a Activation layer button.
+Now active layers are kept in the top list.
+*Modifying manually the TMS and WMS data all the layers now are available through the layer searcher

 ```